Charles XII of Sweden: Exile in the Ottoman Empire

-The Ottomans initially welcomed the Swedish king, where he went to Abdurrahman Pasha, the commander of the Özü Castle, as he was about to fall into the hands of the Russian army, and he was able to take refuge in the castle at the last moment.
-Afterwards, he settled in Bender at the invitation of its governor, Yusuf Pasha.
+The Ottomans initially welcomed the Swedish king when he went to Abdurrahman Pasha, commander of Özü Castle, as he was about to fall into the hands of the Russian army, and he was able to take refuge in the castle at the last moment.
+Afterward, he settled in Bender at the invitation of its governor, Ağa Yusuf Pasha.

-In the meantime, Charles sent Stanislaw Poniatowski and Thomas Funck as his messengers to Constantinople.
-They managed to indirectly contact with Gülnuş Sultan, mother of Sultan Ahmed III, who became intrigued by Charles, in which she took an interest in his cause, and even corresponded with him in Bender.
+In the meantime, Charles sent Stanisław Poniatowski and Thomas Funck as his messengers to Constantinople.
+They managed to indirectly contact Gülnuş Sultan, mother of Sultan Ahmed III, who became intrigued by Charles, and took an interest in his cause, and even corresponded with him in Bender.

-His expenses during his long stay in the Ottoman Empire were covered by the Ottoman state budget, as part of the fixed assets (Demirbaş in Turkish), hence his nickname Demirbaş Şarl (Fixed Asset Charles) in Turkey.
+During his stay in the Ottoman Empire, Charles earned the nickname demirbaş (literally "iron-head").
+This word can mean stubborn or persistent, and it is usually assumed that this is why the Turks called Charles by this nickname.
+However, the term demirbaş commonly referred to state-owned articles in general and the furniture, equipment, etc. in state offices in particular.
+Thus, the nickname may be an ironic reference to Charles's visits to Ottoman government offices over a prolonged period.

 Eventually, a small village named Karlstad (Varnița) had to be built near Bender to accommodate the ever-growing Swedish population there.

 Gülnuş Sultan convinced her son to declare war against Russia, as she thought that Charles was a man worth taking a risk for.
 Later on, the Ottomans and Russians signed the Treaty of the Pruth and Treaty of Adrianople to end the hostilities between them.
-The treaties dissatisfied pro-war party, supported by King Charles and Stanislaw Poniatowski who failed to reignite the conflict.
+The treaties dissatisfied the pro-war party supported by King Charles and Stanislaw Poniatowski, who failed to reignite the conflict.